bazad/ida_kernelcache/README.md

 * **ida_utilities**:
 This module wraps some of IDA's functions to provide an easier-to-use API.
-Particularly useful are `is_mapped`, `read_word`, `read_struct`, and `ReadWords`. `is_mapped` checks whether an address is mapped, and optionally whether it contains a known value. `read_word` reads a variably-sized word from an address. `read_struct` reads a structure type into a Python dictionary or Python accessor object, which makes parsing data structures much easier. `ReadWords` is a generator to iterate over data words and their addresses in a range.
+Particularly useful are `is_mapped`, `read_word`, `read_struct`, `force_function`, and `ReadWords`. `is_mapped` checks whether an address is mapped, and optionally whether it contains a known value. `read_word` reads a variably-sized word from an address. `read_struct` reads a structure type into a Python dictionary or Python accessor object, which makes parsing data structures much easier. `force_function` tries several tricks to convert an address into the start of a function in IDA. `ReadWords` is a generator to iterate over data words and their addresses in a range.

 * **classes**:
 This module defines the `ClassInfo` type that holds information about C++ classes in the